I Know What It’s Like When Unexpected News Changes Everything

 You’re Not Alone in This

-If you’re carrying impossible weight in the dark—if you’re grieving a future that will never exist, questioning if God hears you anymore, or feeling guilty for not being “enough”—you’re in the right place.
+If you’re carrying impossible weight in the dark—if you’re grieving a future that you doubt will ever exist, questioning if God hears you anymore, or feeling guilty for not being “enough”—you’re in the right place.

 This is a safe space for: